How to Set TradingView Alerts: Step-by-Step Guide

 TradingView can ping you through:

-• Pop-up notifications: Instant alerts on your screen
+- Pop-up notifications: Shows up on your screen instantly

-• Email: Great for when you're away from your computer
+- Email: Useful when you're away from your computer

-• Mobile push: Download the TradingView app for phone notifications
+- Mobile push: Download the TradingView app for phone alerts

 6. Write a Clear Alert Message

-Don't just use the default message.
-Write something specific like: "AAPL broke above $150 resistance - check for continuation"
+Don't use the default message.
+Write something specific: "AAPL broke above $150 resistance - check for continuation"

-This saves you time when the alert fires because you'll immediately know what's happening.
+Why it matters: A descriptive message saves you time when the alert fires because you'll immediately know what's happening without opening the chart.

 7. Create and Test

-Hit "Create" and your alert goes live immediately.
-Test it with a simple price alert first to make sure everything's working.
+Hit "Create" and your alert goes live instantly.
+Test with a simple price alert first to confirm everything works.

 Advanced Alert Strategies That Actually Work